 The above pledge is understood and agreed to.

-Volunteer Signature
+Volunteer Signature Date

-Date

-Volunteer Name: Printed
+Volunteer Name (Printed)

-MEDIA POLICY

-In an effort to be consistent in our message of our mission and goals, volunteers are asked not to speak to mass media sources such as newspapers, magazines or television stations regarding Newfields without prior approval of the Public Relations Manager or the Deputy Director of Marketing and External Affairs.
+MEDIA POLICY In an effort to be consistent in our message of our respeak to mass media sources such as newspapers, Newfields without prior approval of the Public Relationary Marketing and External Affairs. magazines or television stations regarding

 The above Media Policy is understood and agreed to.

 Volunteer Signature Date

-Volunteer Name: Printed
+Volunteer Name (Printed)